araujobsd/igor/README.md

 make formatting and problem detection easier, allowing the writer to concentrate on the content.

-Some tests can be performed on all files, while others are specific to mdoc(7) or DocBook files.  igor uses file(1) to detect a file's type and only runs the applicable tests on it.
+Some tests can run on all files, while others are specific to mdoc(7) or DocBook files.  igor uses file(1) to detect a file's type and only runs the applicable tests on it.